-It is recognised that the council is not the sole provider of publicly available parking in the city; however, it is the organisation best placed to bring about required changes in parking provision and will work with other private sector providers to motivate and influence their decisions.
+It is recognised that the council is not the sole provider of publicly available parking in the city; however, it is the organisation best placed to bring about required changes in parking provision.
 This is particularly relevant when it comes to planning adequate parking provision to service retail and commercial need in the city.

 The council continue to plan and maintain an adequate mixture of long and short-term parking in the city.
-New car parks, even though they may be temporary in nature, will be constructed to meet the needs of economic regeneration where a robust business case exists.
-The approach will be to provide the right amount of the right parking at the right location for the right price.
+New car parks are being built and even though some of them temporary in nature, they will be constructed to meet the needs of economic regeneration where a robust business case exists.
+The approach will be to provide the right amount parking at the right locations for the right price.